BloomTech-Labs/grants-fe/README.md

 - Express
 - PostgreSQL

-# 3️⃣ Environment Variables
+# Environment Variables

 In order for the app to function correctly, the user must set up their own environment variables.
 There should be a .env file containing the following:

     *  REACT_APP_GRANTED_API - link to the base URL for backend endpoints.
-Set to `https://grantedbackend.herokuapp.com/api/`
+Set to locally hosted version of the database for development and deployed base URL of database for production.

-# 4️⃣ Content Licenses
+# Content Licenses

 | Image Filename | Source / Creator | License                                                                      |
 | -------------- | ---------------- | ---------------------------------------------------------------------------- |
 | opaque-background.jpeg   | Burst   | [Creative Commons](https://unsplash.com/photos/kUqqaRjJuw0) |                         |

-# 5️⃣ Testing
+# Testing

 #### - Jest
 - Quick and lightweight
 - Works very well with JS
 - Expandable framework

-# 6️⃣ Installation Instructions
+# Installation Instructions

 - fork and clone this repository.
 - CD into the folder where you cloned your fork.
 - type `npm i` to download dependencies.
+- add .env file for environmental variables.
 - type `npm start` to run locally.

 ## Other Scripts